 Fish kills have been reported after copper sulfate applications for algae control in ponds and lakes.
 Oxygen depletion and increased debris have been cited as the cause of most fish deaths.
 This is sometimes due to the sudden death and decay of algae and plants after an application.
 Even small concentrations of copper can be harmful to fish and water organisms.
 Always follow label instructions to protect the environment.

-For more detailed information see the Copper Sulfate Technical Fact Sheet or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
+For more detailed information about copper sulfate please visit the list of referenced resources or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
 NPIC provides objective, science-based answers to questions about pesticides.

 NPIC fact sheets are designed to answer questions that are commonly asked by the general public about pesticides that are regulated by the U.S. Environmental Protection Agency (U.S. EPA).
 This document is intended to be educational in nature and helpful to consumers for making decisions about pesticide use.